 Responsibility assessment disputes

 Your responsibility assessment will tell you if, and to what degree, you have been found responsible (at fault) in your crash.
-If you disagree with your responsibility assessment, here’s how to dispute it.
+If you've received the notification of responsibility from your claims representative and disagree with the assessment, here’s how to dispute it.

 Talk to your ICBC claim representative

 Talk to your claim representative.
 It’s important that both of you understand all of the factors taken into account.
 It's also your opportunity to bring up anything that you may have forgotten when filing your claim, or ask questions about how the assessment was determined.

 If you have not received the notification of responsibility letter or have a dispute unrelated to responsibility, please contact your claims representative.

 If you have received the notification of responsibility and still don’t agree with the assessment made by your claims representative, you can ask for a secondary review by emailing firstname.lastname@example.org.

 Once your request is received, ICBC will review the responsibility assessment made about your claim and reach out to discuss the decision.
 You will also receive, in writing, a detailed responsibility assessment.